open-voice-interoperability/website/site/content/join/_index.md

     - image: /img/illustrations-meeting-space.svg
       text: >-
-        OVN members will enjoy first access to the Open Voice standards development and use case research by eating academic institutions and consultancies.
+        OVN members will enjoy first access to the Open Voice standards development and use case research by leading academic institutions and consultancies.
   heading: Why Join The Open Voice Network?
   description: >-